kkrull/doc-speeding-up-rspec/index.md

 each dot.

-Running `bundle exec rspec --out <file> ...` does the trick, but it also makes you go through another stop of loooking at the file when you want to see results.
+Running `bundle exec rspec --out <file> ...` does the trick, but it also makes you go through another stop of looking at the file when you want to see results.
 I created `script/rspec` to automate the process of running the specs and looking at the file.